AmyTsurimi/Girls_Frontline_Black_Ops_-_Phase-2/GFL SUB Main Folder/GFL Video Edits/README.md

 - int_number_flash_1 - effect that can be overlaid
 - int_rusalka_numbers_2 - effect
 - int_shocking - effect
-- kennedy_screens - should be replaced with something else
+- kennedy_screens - should be replaced with something else.
 - split_512x600 - the videos on the side of USDD